sthagen/eclipse-mosquitto/www/pages/documentation/dynamic-security.md

 For each of the group, role, and ACL objects, checks are made in priority order from the highest numerical value to the lowest numerical value.
-If two objects of the same type have the same priority, then they will be checked in lexographical order according to the username/groupname/rolename, but it is advised to use unique priorities per object type.
+If two objects of the same type have the same priority, then they will be checked in lexicographical order according to the username/groupname/rolename, but it is advised to use unique priorities per object type.

 When an event occurs that needs an ACL check, the ACLs for that ACL type are